Soham murders: Relationship

 In February 1999, Huntley met 22-year-old Maxine Carr in a Grimsby nightclub.
-On this occasion, Carr had been drinking with a former boyfriend named Paul Selby when Huntley—a casual acquaintance of Selby—approached the two and initiated a conversation.
+On this occasion, Carr had been drinking with a former boyfriend named Paul Selby when Huntley – a casual acquaintance of Selby – approached the two and initiated a conversation.
 According to Carr, she was "instantly attracted" to Huntley's self-confident and pleasant persona, and agreed to begin dating him that same evening.
 Within four weeks of their acquaintance, she had moved into Huntley's Barton-upon-Humber flat, and the couple informed relatives of their eagerness to start a family.
 Shortly thereafter, the couple moved to a ground-floor flat in Scunthorpe, where Huntley formally proposed to Carr in June 1999.

-Although they were a besotted couple in public, Huntley was very possessive of Carr, and is known to have emotionally abused and/or physically assaulted her frequently, often culminating in Carr returning to live with her mother before Huntley persuaded her to return to live with him.
+Although they were a besotted couple in public, Huntley was very possessive of Carr, and is known to have emotionally abused and physically assaulted her frequently, often culminating in Carr returning to live with her mother before Huntley persuaded her to return to live with him.
 Furthermore, both Huntley and Carr are known to have conducted affairs throughout their relationship.
 Noting how Carr often became flirtatious when she consumed alcohol, Huntley sought to minimise any opportunity for her to drink or otherwise socialise outside his presence for fear of her cheating on him with other males.

 When they met, Huntley temporarily worked for an insurance company in Market Rasen.
 He soon found new employment at a finance company in Binbrook while Carr maintained her employment packing fish at a local fish processing factory.
 The couple relocated to East Anglia in early 2001.
 Shortly thereafter, Huntley obtained employment as a barman in a local pub.

 By 2001, Huntley had re-established contact with his father, who worked as a school caretaker in Littleport, near Ely.
-He regularly travelled to Cambridgeshire from East Anglia on his days off to help his father, and soon developed aspirations to become a school caretaker himself.
+He regularly travelled to the East Cambridgeshire district of East Anglia on his days off to help his father, and soon developed aspirations to become a school caretaker himself.
 Via his father, Huntley learned of a school caretaker vacancy in nearby Soham Village College in mid-2001.
 He applied for and secured employment as a senior caretaker at this secondary school in September 2001, supervising the work of four other employees.